Latin Beauties And A Police Shoot-out

 It turned out that some Miss Latin America pageant was being held in the hotel.
 Unfortunately, I was leaving after breakfast with my guide and driver to see what the southern coast of Ecuador had to offer.
 Still, the country had managed to make a nice first impression.

 While waiting for my guide, I dragged myself from the lobby and the beauty pageant girls to take a look around Guayaquil.
 Stepping out onto the sidewalk in front of the hotel, the hairs on the back of my neck stood up.

 That has never happened to me before or since, and I’ve been places most people wouldn’t go without an armed guard.
 My reaction to Guayaquil was instinctive.
 I sensed danger, but I didn’t have time to figure out what that danger could have been.
 My driver arrived.

-(Arriving in Guayaquil this trip, I didn’t have quite as strong a negative reaction.
-Still, this isn’t a city I’d spend time in, given a choice.)
+I’ve been back to Guayaquil since and didn’t have as strong a negative reaction.
+Still, this isn’t a city I’d spend time in, given a choice.

 Scouting Ecuador's Coastal Areas

-Back in 1999, my driver and guide took me first west to Salinas, a coastal resort area where the well-to-do from Guayaquil escaped for weekends and holidays.
+Back in 1999, my driver and guide took me first west to Salinas, a coastal resort area where the well-to-do from Guayaquil escape for weekends and holidays.
 The weekday I was there, the place seemed a dreary ghost town.
-I could tell, though, that Salinas must get crowds at least sometimes, given the number of restaurants and night clubs shuttered up for the day.
+I could tell, though, that Salinas must get crowds at least sometimes, given the number of restaurants and night clubs.

 My main objective that trip was to scout real estate investment opportunities.
 I was hoping to find a great beach where oceanfront property was on offer super cheap.
 Salinas was cheap, but I wasn’t impressed by the beach or the town, so, after lunch, we moved on up the coast.